centau/vide/docs/api/strict-mode.md

 vide.strict = true
 ```

+It is automatically enabled when Vide is first required and not running in O2
+optimization level.

 Strict mode is designed to help the development process by adding safety checks
 and identifying improper usage.